 It’s easy to mix an eco-friendly experience with your next visit to Los Angeles, with Green Seal Hotels, farm-fresh local produce year round, environmentally conscious stores and hybrid rental cars.
 Even L.A.’s famous Starline Tours went green with topless, lighter, lower emission Diesel powered buses, so you can enjoy the sights and sun.
 Another Side of Los Angeles also offers ten eco friendly Segway® tours.

-Mayor Antonio Villaraigosa signed an international climate pact as part of an ongoing commitment to making LA one of the greenest big cities in the world.
-Waste and Recycling News gave Los Angeles its highest rating for recycling more waste than any other big city in the nation, and AltTransport rated LA on of the top 10 cities in the U.S. for public transportation..
+Former mayor Antonio Villaraigosa signed an international climate pact as part of an ongoing commitment to making L.A. one of the greenest big cities in the world.
+Current mayor Eric Garcetti has pioneered the expansion of the Metro Los Angeles rail lines to Westwood to the west and Whittier to the east, including the funding of them.
+Waste and Recycling News gave Los Angeles its highest rating for recycling more waste than any other big city in the nation, and AltTransport rated L.A. on of the top 10 cities in the U.S. for public transportation.

 - Replacing old packaged terminal air conditioners with energy efficient systems.

 - Replacing dilute, ready-to-use cleaner with concentrated all-purpose cleaner.

 Green Seal hotels do the work of reducing your carbon footprint for you with grace and style.

 Green shopping in L.A. is plentiful.
 Check out green-friendly retail stores — like American Apparel, Inc. and Arbor — to buy hot fashions for a cool climate.